anesmatwi/flashcardproject/README.md

 * **Frameworks:** FastAPI, Jupyter

 ## Hardware Notes
-This pipeline was designed to be orchestrated locally, taking advantage of a multi-GPU pool for parallel inference during dataset generation and model evaluation.
+This pipeline was designed to be orchestrated locally, taking advantage of a single GPU for inference during dataset generation and model evaluation.